JackEdTaylor/expra-wise24/_sources/projects/lifos.md

 # LIFOS Walkthrough

 LIFOS, standing for *Local Infrastructure for Open Science*, is our internal platform for implementing open science research practices.
 This is the platfrom where you will post your preregistrations and upload your data/code for your research projects.
-In this session, Dr Tatiana Kvetnaya has very kindly offered to introduce us to LIFOS and get us started.
+In this session, Tatiana Kvetnaya has very kindly offered to introduce us to LIFOS and get us started.

 You can access LIFOS here: https://lifos.uni-frankfurt.de